felipecao/pact-sample/README.md

 ## the idea

-With the increasing popularity of microservices, it can be quite hard to track the impact of a change done to a given service over consumers of this service.
+With the increasing popularity of microservices, it can be quite hard to track the impact of a change done to a given service over its consumers.
 Consumers of this service can be other microservices or user interfaces.

-A quite common setting is to have a RESTful Web API acting as a backend component to single-page app, responsible for acting as an UI to the end user.
-In such a setting, breaking changes can be introduced to the backend without the people responsible for the frontend being aware of it, causing disturbances to the experience provided to user.
+A quite common setting is to have a RESTful Web API acting as a backend component to single-page app, which, in turn, acts as an UI to the end user.
+In such a setting, breaking changes can be introduced to the backend without the team responsible for the frontend being aware of it, causing disturbances to the experience provided to user.

 One way of overcoming this issue is to use [Consumer-Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html).
 Such technique proposes that the consumer of the information defines a contract between itself and the producer of the information, and both parties should conform to that contract at all times.